Set Your Career in Motion

 When preparing your application package for Brazeau Seller Law, please be sure to include a cover letter, resume, your undergraduate and law school transcripts, and a list of your third-year courses.
 Although not required, you may also include letters of reference.

 For the summer student recruitment process, we will typically meet with 18–25 students for the first round of interviews, and then conduct second interviews with our top choices.
-If you reside outside of Ottawa, we will do our best to accommodate your travel schedule.
-We can also conduct a second interview via Skype or telephone.
-If you have been selected for an interview, the assistant to the partner that you will be meeting with will contact you to schedule the meeting.
+If you live outside of Ottawa, we will do our best to accommodate your travel schedule.
+We can also conduct interviews via video conference.
+If you have been selected for an interview, we will contact you to schedule the meeting.

 The day on which law firms in a recruitment area can make offers of summer or articling positions is referred to as “call day.”